rlb222/Perch-Edit-Pages-from-Dashboard/README.md

 ## Installation Quick overview
-1. Install the app 'RB_EditPages' into the Perch addons/apps folder
+1. Install the app 'RB_EditPages' into the Perch `perch/addons/apps` folder
 2. Show the Dashboard by setting 'Enable dashboard' in Perch Settings

 ## Usage Quick overview
 1. Go to the Dashboard, a list of items and pages will be shown, Behind every Region item, the Region name is displayed
 2. Click a Page or an item to go to its Edit page.
-3. If an item name is 'item (no title=true in template for this item)', it means in the content template there was `no title='true'` defined.
+3. If an item name is 'item (no title=true in template for this item)', it means in the content template there was no `title='true'` defined.

 ## How to install -detailed
 1. Download the repository, it contains a Perch-like folder structure
-2. Copy the folder  `'RB_EditPages'` to folder: perch/addons/apps/
+2. Copy the folder  `'RB_EditPages'` to folder: `perch/addons/apps/`
 3. The folder contains a stylesheet if you want to change the looks of the Widget.
 Some default Perch classes have been used.
 The first two items hide the default 'pages' and 'forms' widgets.